 It’s Wednesday morning and I’m up before dawn to ensure one of the teenagers I said I would not mention, but already have, does not miss her morning class.
 I’m emptying the dishwasher while steaming a kettle of water for tea and a too loud clink gets an echoing bang from the other said teenager I promised not to mention.
 Did I mention it’s Wednesday, which means in our small town in NH there is no school (unless you’re taking classes elsewhere).

-I flick pull the string to turn on the overhead light.
+I pull the string to turn on the overhead light.

 Yes it is.
 Stuck to the wire of a portable fan, and even more stuck to the black mat on the floor, is the flattened carcass of a mouse.
 As I gather spray cleaner, paper towels, and an old bread bag from the shelf beside the cat food, kept in the dungeon for this very purpose, I recall the evening five days ago when Yoda leapt through the cat door and deposited his live catch before my feet.
 I had my answer.

-The desiccated rodent remains now (mostly) cleaned and scraped from the floor and tied inside the (single use) plastic bag and in the garbage bin, I crank open the tiny window get ready to settle in for a morning workout under the supervision of Yoda the Cat.
+The desiccated rodent remains now (mostly) cleaned and scraped from the floor and tied inside the (single use) plastic bag and in the garbage bin.
+I crank open the tiny window, and get ready to settle in for a morning workout under the supervision of Yoda.

 Thirty minutes later I have managed the semblance of a workout with my trusted guide, Yoda (Millie, true to her nature, has found better things to do with her time) and have also caught myself up on half an episode of ‘The Great British Baking Show.”

-I figure I’ve at least faired better with the first half of the morning than some of the contests under the tent as I give Yoda a few more pats and make my way upstairs where the dogs are already taking their second naps of the day on the couches.
+I figure I’ve at least faired better with the first half of the morning than some of the contestants under the tent.
+I give Yoda a few more pats and make my way upstairs where the dogs are already taking their second naps of the day on the couches.

 I reach for my laptop to go through the morning’s mail and give Rosy a slight nudge so I can sit down beside her.
 A waft of dog-perfume greets me as my rear-end meets the cushion.
-“Never again,” I tell myself for the five hundredth time, “Will I buy a couch with unwashable cushions.”
-Friday, which we’ve dedicated to renting a commercial washer and hopefully scrubbing the scent of cleaner into the couches, can not come too soon.
+“Never again,” I tell myself for the five hundredth time, “Will I buy a couch with non-washable cushions.”
+Friday, which we’ve dedicated to renting a commercial washer and hopefully scrubbing the scent of cleaner into the couches, cannot come too soon.

-Rosy, on the other hand, appears quite content with her couch, and not too thrilled with her human invading the tiny space beside her.
-No worries, soon enough I leave her to her nap, and head upstairs to my yoga room with my shadow (aka Zelda) at my heals.
+Rosy, on the other hand, appears quite content with her couch, and not too thrilled with a human invading the tiny space beside her.
+Soon enough I leave her to her nap, and head upstairs to my yoga room with my shadow (aka Zelda) at my heels.

-Ten minutes later, as my busy mind is finally beginning to settle into the flow of the postures, my fifty black shadow with fur, claws and a very loud mouth, leaps onto the window seat and starts hollering her displeasure at an unseen presence.
+Ten minutes later, as my busy mind is finally beginning to settle into the flow of the postures, my fifty-pound black shadow with fur, claws, and a very loud mouth, leaps onto the window seat and starts hollering her displeasure at an unseen presence.